 The problem quite simply is that the Patent and Trademark Office is never able to directly make its needs known, but must communicate with the Congress and the Office of Management through the Commerce Department which has not shown much sensitivity to its needs.
 The Patent and Trademark Office budget as it is presented to the Congress does not reflect the opinions of the people who are actually running the system.
-The Patent and Trademark Office has been seriously underfunded for years, yet this simple fact has never been clearly stated in the budget requests that we consider.
-The real needs of the Office became evident to me when I received replies to the written and trademark of the Office became evident. to me when I received replies to the writto me when I received replies to the writ-ten questions that I had submitted dur-ing the presentation of the fiscal year 1980 Commerce Department authoriza-tion about the situation in the Patent and Trademark Office.
+The Patent and Trademark Office has been seriously underfunded for years, yet this simple fact has never been clearly stated in the budget requests flat we consider.
+The real needs of the Office became evident to me when I received replies to the written questions that I had submitted during the presentation of the FY 1980 Commerce Department authorization about the situation in the Patent and Trademark Office.
+The answers that I received were shocking!

-The answers that I received were shocking.
-I discovered that not only are a large number of patents missing from shocking.
 I discovered that not only are a large number of patents missing from the files, but that only a small percentage of the files are covered by a security system to prevent theft and misfilings.
-The Patent and Trademark Office is not able to hire the needed personnel to fill existing vacancies-the number of trade-mark examiners in 1980 will be the same as in the mid-1970's yet they are expected to process 65 percent more applications.
-Patent examiners have 20 percent to 30 percent less time to spend on patent ap-plications than 30 years ago which means that all too often a patent holder is shocked to find his patent struck down by the courts hecause of data that was not considered by the patent examiner in his hurried search of previous patents and related materials.
-Inventors and businesses must also wait longer and longer for their patent and trademark applications to be processed.
+The Patent and Trademark Office is not able to hire the needed personnel to fill existing vacancies -- the number of trademark examiners in 1980 will be the same as in the mid-1970's yet they are expected to process 65% more applications!
+Patent examiners have 20% to 30% less time to spend on patent applications than 30 years ago which means that all too often a patent holder is shocked to find his patent struck down by the courts because of data that was not considered by the patent examiner in his hurried search of previous patents and related materials.
+Inventors and businesses must also wait longer and songer for their patent and trademark applications to be processed.
 These are extremely serious matters to the inventor or business which is competing with increasingly strong foreign competitors who have dependable patent systems to insure the protection of their inventions.

 The answer is not to blindly throw more money into the Patent and Trademark Office and hope for the best, but to undertake a fundamental reform which will insure that the Office will be able to carry out its mission as effectively as possible.
-The Congress must be able to find out directly what the real needs are and out directly what the real needs are and to consult directly with the people who are actually carrying out the day-to-day duties of the Office without any intermediaries.
+The Congress must be able to find out directly what the real needs are and to consult directly with the people who are actually carrying out the day-to-day duties not the Office without any intermediaries.
 As long as any communication from the Patent and Trademark Office has to filter through the Commerce Department bureaucracy this will be impossible.
-As former Commissioner Banner said recently:

-ner said recently:

-The PTO has nothing to hide and would welcome close scrutiny by the Congress and OMB.
-It would thrive in the bright sunshine of such scrutiny, out of the shadow of the Department of Commerce.
+As former Commissioner Banner said recently: "The PTO has nothing to hade and would welcome close scrutiny by the Congress and OMB.
+It would thrive in the bright sumshine of such scrutiny, out of the shearow of the Department of Commerce.
 The mission of the Patent and Trademark Office is clearly set by the statutes under which it performs.
 The Department of Commerce cannot and does not assist the PTO in carrying out its functions under those statutes in any way which cannot be better done by the PTO itself.
-The added cost of the PTO as an independent agency would be minimal, estimated at about \$150,000 a year, but this would be well spent in achieving a much more efficient operation than we have today.

-This view has been seconded by former Patent and Trade Commissioners Coms, Kingsland, Marzall, Watson, Gottschalk. and Dann.
+The added cost of the PTO as an independent agency would be minimal, estimated at about \$150,000 a year, but this would be well spent in achieving a much more efficient operation than we have today."
+This view has been seconded by former Patent and Trademark Commissioners Ooms, Kingsland, Marzall, Watson, Gottschalk and Dann.